 - manage that programme effectively, including the payment of fees to speakers under the Club’s contract with them

-The Club has an ever expanding collection of archives – photographs, maps, documents, books, audiovisual and transcriptions of wills.
+The Club has an ever-expanding collection of archive material – photographs, maps, documents, books, audiovisual recordings, and transcriptions of wills.
 Data protection law ‘recognises that there is a public interest in permitting the permanent preservation of personal data for the long-term benefit of society where relevant’.
 Data protection law applies only to the data of living persons, not to all records in an archive.
 In its handling of personal data contained within its archives, the Club will be guided by the guidance on archiving personal data issued by The National Archives.

 - ensure that the descriptions of items on the archive website are worded cautiously so as to avoid any risk of damage or distress